Language: EN

 Negation with !

-The ! (logical NOT) operator is used to negate a boolean expression.
-The entire expression is evaluated as true if the sub-expression is false, and vice versa.
+The ! operator (logical NOT) is used to negate a boolean expression.
+The entire expression evaluates to true if the sub-expression is false, and vice versa.

 bool isDay = true;